-I Think My Gums Are Receding New York, NY
+I Think My Gums Are Receding

 At Revitta, we focus on the health of our patients' gums just as much as we do on their teeth.
 We understand the critical nature of the gums and the role they play in keeping teeth healthy, strong, and intact.
 Through regular dental care, we can work to prevent gum disease.
 In certain situations, regular dental care is all a patient needs.
-However, if you do notice that your gums begin to recede, call (212) 548-3273 and schedule an appointment with our New York, NY dental office.
+However, if you do notice that your gums begin to recede, call our office today and schedule an appointment with our New York, NY dental office.
 Since gum recession can lead to further health challenges, it is important to address the issue right away.

 Why are gums receding from my teeth?